-Since its launch in 2016, the Pixel line has become a reliable tent-pole in the smartphone release calendar.
-Offering a suite of features with an almost unmatched level of software polish, and impressive cameras too, the handsets have done a lot to earn the adoration of the tech community at large.
+Since its launch in 2016, the Pixel line has been a reliable tent-pole in the smartphone release calendar later in the year.
+Offering a suite of features with an almost unmatched level of software polish, and packing the most impressive camera tech on the market, the handsets have done a lot to earn the adoration of the tech community at large.

-That's not to say the competition is resting however, and Google in 2019 really needs to keep on its feet if the Pixel line is to meet expectations with its next iteration.
+That's not to say the competition is resting, and Google in 2019 really needs to keep on its feet if the Pixel line is to meet expectations with its next big version.
 Could it reach the top of our list of the best Android phones, or best camera phones as the Pixel 3 did before it?
 Only time will tell.

-Read on for the most up-to-date list of rumors regarding its design and pricing, and a full breakdown of what we’d like to see feature-wise from Google's upcoming pocket rocket.
+Read on for the most up-to-date list of rumors regarding its design and pricing, and on the next page you'll find a full breakdown of what we’d like to see feature-wise from Google's upcoming pocket rocket.

 Cut to the chase

 - What is it?
-The next photo and AI powerhouse from Google
+The next flagship phone from Google

 Google Pixel 4 price and release date

-Following the announcement, it's likely that the Pixel 4 and Pixel 4 XL release date will be in early November, if past years are anything to go by.
+We don't currently know an exact date when you'll be able to buy the phones, but we hope to learn that at the announcement on October 15.
+But it's likely that the Pixel 4 and Pixel 4 XL release date will be in early November, if past years are anything to go by.

-In terms of the Google Pixel 4 price, the cost of Pixel handsets have been climbing for years now.
+In terms of the Google Pixel 4 price, the cost of Pixel handsets has been climbing for years now.

 With the extra features now included and the general emphasis on a premium fit and finish, the Pixel 4 - or at least the XL model - could be the first of the line to break the $1,000/£1,000/AU$1,500 mark.